In this blog, I would like to share my morning therapy with you. It made a huge impact in my life, and I hope it will be helpful to you as well.

 - Stand on a towel in your bathroom.

 - You can skip your head massage if you don’t feel like washing your hair.

-- Message in a clockwise direction, starting with neck, hands, naval, moving towards feet.
+- Message in a clockwise direction, starting with neck, hands, navel, moving towards feet.

 - Use long, downward strokes along the muscles and circular movement on your joints.